What's happening

 The tradition

 The solstice moment itself has been treated as a turning point in most cultures that kept a calendar.
 The light does not immediately return, but the direction of travel has changed.
 That is the symbolic grammar of the Sun in Capricorn: commitment at the darkest point, on the faith that the year is turning.
+The sign's image — the sea-goat, fish-tailed climber — carries the same logic: the ascent that begins underwater, in the dark, long before anyone sees the mountain.

 How to work with it